-All of Skyguard’s state-of-the-art personal safety devices link to our own purpose built UK based, 24/7 Incident Management Centre certified to the highest lone working industry standards (BS 8484:2016, BS 5979 Category 2).
+All of Skyguard’s state-of-the-art personal safety devices link to our own purpose built UK based, 24/7 Incident Management Centre certified to the highest lone working industry standards (BS EN 50518:2019 Category 1 and BS 8484:2016).

 At the core of Skyguard’s personal safety service is our state-of-the-art, UK based, 24/7 Incident Management Centre (IMC).
 Here our highly-trained and experienced controllers respond to lone worker alarms and manage life-threatening emergencies on a daily basis.
 They summon the emergency services and our own National Response Service every day on behalf of our customers.
 Yet only a fraction of these have proved to be false alarms due to their rigorous training and the procedures they follow.